hackadvisermx/hacknotes25/Labs/Tryhackme/sr-2024/clase06/03-lianyu.md

 Deploy the VM and Start the Enumeration.

 ┌──(kali㉿kali)-[~]
 └─$ sudo nmap -sV  -n -Pn --min-rate=9000 -p- -v 10.10.166.25 Starting Nmap 7.94SVN ( https://nmap.org ) at 2024-09-26 00:59 CDT
 NSE: Loaded 46 scripts for scanning.
 Initiating SYN Stealth Scan at 00:59
 Scanning 10.10.166.25 [65535 ports]
-Discovered open port 111/tcp on 10.10.166.25
-Discovered open port 22/tcp on 10.10.166.25
-Discovered open port 80/tcp on 10.10.166.25
-Discovered open port 21/tcp on 10.10.166.25
-Increasing send delay for 10.10.166.25 from 0 to 5 due to max_successful_tryno increase to 4
-Increasing send delay for 10.10.166.25 from 5 to 10 due to max_successful_tryno increase to 5
-Increasing send delay for 10.10.166.25 from 10 to 20 due to max_successful_tryno increase to 6
-Increasing send delay for 10.10.166.25 from 20 to 40 due to max_successful_tryno increase to 7
-Increasing send delay for 10.10.166.25 from 40 to 80 due to 1334 out of 4445 dropped probes since last increase.
-Increasing send delay for 10.10.166.25 from 80 to 160 due to max_successful_tryno increase to 8
-Discovered open port 59838/tcp on 10.10.166.25
-Increasing send delay for 10.10.166.25 from 160 to 320 due to 916 out of 3051 dropped probes since last increase.
-Increasing send delay for 10.10.166.25 from 320 to 640 due to max_successful_tryno increase to 9
-Increasing send delay for 10.10.166.25 from 640 to 1000 due to max_successful_tryno increase to 10
-Warning: 10.10.166.25 giving up on port because retransmission cap hit (10).
-Stats: 0:00:16 elapsed; 0 hosts completed (1 up), 1 undergoing SYN Stealth Scan
-SYN Stealth Scan Timing: About 96.26% done; ETC: 00:59 (0:00:01 remaining) Completed SYN Stealth Scan at 00:59, 21.36s elapsed (65535 total ports) Initiating Service scan at 00:59
-Scanning 5 services on 10.10.166.25
-Stats: 0:00:33 elapsed; 0 hosts completed (1 up), 1 undergoing Service Scan
-Service scan Timing: About 80.00% done; ETC: 01:00 (0:00:03 remaining) Completed Service scan at 01:00, 12.57s elapsed (5 services on 1 host)
-NSE: Script scanning 10.10.166.25.
-Initiating NSE at 01:00
-Completed NSE at 01:00, 0.79s elapsed
-Initiating NSE at 01:00
-Completed NSE at 01:00, 0.76s elapsed
-Nmap scan report for 10.10.166.25
-Host is up (0.18s latency).

 Not shown: 65530 closed tcp ports (reset)
 PORT      STATE SERVICE VERSION
 21/tcp    open  ftp     vsftpd 3.0.2